ClubObsidian/StaffDocuments/SERVERRULES.md

 #### 4. Don't use CAPS, **3** or more words in one message is considered excessive use of caps.

 Example: "THIS IS CAPS" "ThIs IS StILl CaPs."
-Additionally attempting to use caps in multiple messages in just an attempt to bypass this rule #4, and is not allowed.
+Additionally attempting to use caps in multiple messages in just an attempt to bypass this rule, and is not allowed.
 You may also be muted for being a smartass.
 Example: "CAPITAL LETTERS"

 #### 5. Don't attempt to cause spam in chat.